-Lion’s mane mushroom and its extract have been shown to have a variety of health benefits.
+Lion’s mane mushroom and its extract have been shown to have various health benefits.

 Animal studies have suggested that lion’s mane may protect against dementia, reduce mild symptoms of anxiety and depression, and help repair nerve damage.

 It’s also been shown to have strong anti-inflammatory, antioxidant, and immune-boosting abilities and to lower the risk of heart disease, cancer, ulcers, and diabetes in animals.

-While the current research is promising, more human studies are needed to develop practical health applications for lion’s mane mushroom.
+While the current research is promising, more studies involving humans are needed to develop practical health applications for lion’s mane mushrooms.